-30 In this sub-section we discuss the results of the comparison of fractal dimensions computed on two different geometrical sets: the total imperviousness areas as roads and buildings (D{F_all}) and the buildings only (D{F_build}).
-Obtained results show that for each catchment the geometrical set of buildings alone behaves as a fractal set.
-Indeed as for the analysis carried out in section 4.1 (total imperviousness) straight lines are found in the linear regression of Eq.
-1 in log-log plot (not shown) with r^2 remaining greater than 0.99, meaning that numerical values of fractal dimensions are robust.
-Obviously $D{\rm F_build}$ could not be greater than $D{\rm F_all}$, since the building areas are embedded within a larger fractal set of all impervious areas, and we have $N{build} = \lambda^{D{\rm F_build}} = \lambda^{aD{\rm F_all}}$.
+In this sub-section we discuss the results of the comparison of fractal dimensions computed on two different geometrical sets: the total imperviousness areas as roads and buildings (D{F_all}) and the buildings only (D{F_build}) .
+The obtained results suggest that for each catchment the geometrical set of buildings alone behaves as a fractal set, being embedded within a larger fractal set of all impervious areas: $N{build} = \lambda^{D{F_build}} = \lambda^{aD{F_all}}$.
+Obviously D{F_build} could not be greater than D{F_all} .
 The empirical results displayed on Fig.11 suggest that a common value a=0.945 remains suitable for the majority of the catchments.
-Such small coefficient may influence the scaling at the smallest scales only.
+Such small coefficient may influence the scaling at the smallest scale only.
 The changes seem to increase with smaller values either meaning that the network of road has a greater importance in these cases, or simply due to a slight decline of scaling.
-Indeed, by comparing Figures 10 and 11, one may note a slight amplification of scaling issues compared to those observed for the percentages of distributed imperviousness.
+Indeed, by comparing Figures 10 and 11, one may note a slight amplification of scaling issues compare to those observed for the percentages of distributed imperviousness.
+The r^2 are slightly smaller when considering the buildings only, but they remain great than 0.995, suggesting the estimated values are robust, in particular for higher fractal dimensions.

-This analysis was made to investigate the relationships between the fractality of building distributions, as a source for potential green roofs implementation for water flow management, within fractality of the whole imperviousness areas.
-Indeed green roof are one of the available tools that can be used to optimize (if needed) water flows in urban and peri-urban areas, hence a need to understand better their potential distribution.
-More precisely, to increase the functionality of green roofs over the full range of catchment scales (Versini et al., 2016), an optimization of green roof locations could be maid to increase their fractal dimension up to the fractal dimension of the total imperviousness area.
-The fractal tools could be also used to evaluate the potential impact of green roofs.
+This analysis was made to investigate the relationships between the fractality of building distributions, as a source for potential green roof implementation, within fractality of the whole imperviousness areas.
+To increase the functionality of green roofs over the full range of catchment scales (Versini et al., 2016), an optimization of green roof locations could be maid to increase their fractal dimension up to the fractal dimension of the total imperviousness area.
+The fractal tools could

+10 be also used to evaluate the potential impact of green roofs.